 For starters, straight vegetable oil is too thick to burn in a standard diesel engine.
 In cool weather, it becomes thick as butter, clogging fuel lines and injectors.
 But a diesel vehicle can be modified to run on straight vegetable oil by using either a dual-tank or single-tank fuel system.

 The dual-tank system requires one tank for diesel and another for vegetable oil — plus a system to switch from one fuel to the other.
 The engine starts on diesel fuel, but switches to run on vegetable oil after heat produced by the engine warms the vegetable oil to about 160 degrees Fahrenheit.
 Before shutting off the vehicle, diesel fuel is cycled through the fuel lines to purge the system of vegetable oil.
-(For more information, see Would you use Veggie Oil to Fuel Your Vehicle?)
-Because diesel fuel is required for starting the vehicle and clearing the lines before shutdown, a dual-tank system is better suited to vehicles that run for extended periods or distances.
+(For more information, see "Run a Diesel Vehicle on Vegetable Oil") Because diesel fuel is required for starting the vehicle and clearing the lines before shutdown, a dual-tank system is better suited to vehicles that run for extended periods or distances.

 A single-tank system preheats the vegetable oil using electric heat (plus the additional heat produced by the engine when it’s running) and uses modified injectors and glow plugs that are optimally suited to ignite and combust vegetable oil.
 (New diesel engines have precise fuel requirements that need to match the chemistry of the oil, but older engines have a better tolerance for a range of vegetable oils.)